 Duration of the Undertaking: your financial commitment lasts for three years from the day your spouse or partner becomes a permanent resident, even if your relationship ends during this period.

-Legal Implications: failing to meet sponsorship obligations can have serious consequences.
+Legal Implications: Failing to meet sponsorship obligations can have serious consequences.
 These may include being required to repay any social assistance received by your spouse or partner during the sponsorship period and being barred from sponsoring others in the future.

 Costs associated with sponsoring your spouse or partner?